JonasAlfredsson/synergy-mouse-remapper/README.md

 With [this thread][2] on GitHub as a starting point I used the `xev` program to identify that, when the mouse is shared from Windows to Linux, the buttons 6 & 7 trade places with 8 & 9.
-So the button list from Synergy is:
+So the button numbers sent over Synergy is:

 6. Thumb Backwards Button
 7. Thumb Forwards Button